Reading

 He’s not the only one.
 Public artist Graham Coreil-Allen, a Current Space member, touted his continuous access to the space.
 “I’ve been thinking about the membership as a kind of modern-day social club,” Coreil-Allen told me last month at a reception for Current Space members.
 “In the past, there used to be these private clubs.
 Sometimes there would be a cultural theme about it, like naturalists or history or whatever they may be, and they would have an appointed clubhouse.”

 Some customers became members not just for access, but also for patronage, regardless of the tax benefits.
-“This is a good thing for sustainability, too,” graphite artist Erin Fostel told me at Current’s reception.
+“This is a good thing for sustainability, too,” charcoal artist Erin Fostel told me at Current’s reception.
 “They’re finding other ways to make this financially tenable.”
 Fostel is not a member of Current Space, but like Coreil-Allen, she was displaying a piece at the reception.

 MAP's Under 500 reception